-Starting in September 1995, Mr. Somers returned in-house as General Counsel for Senterra Real Estate Group, L.L.C., the property management company that leased and managed Greenway Plaza in Houston, Texas for many years.
-He was serving in this capacity when the project was purchased in October 1996 by Crescent Real Estate Equities, Ltd., a publicly-traded Real Estate Investment Trust (REIT) headquartered in Fort Worth, Texas.
-Mr. Somers stayed on as General Counsel with Senterra until early 1998, when Crescent chose him to serve as its first Regional Counsel in Houston.
-He was promoted to Asset Management Counsel for Crescent’s entire portfolio in July 1999, at which time he was transferred to the company’s home office in Fort Worth.
-In October 2000, he was promoted once again to become Vice President and Asset Management Counsel for Crescent.
+Starting in September 1995, Mr. Somers served as General Counsel for Senterra Real Estate Group, L.L.C., the property management company that leased and managed Greenway Plaza in Houston.
+He was serving in this capacity when the complex was purchased in October 1996 by Crescent Real Estate Equities, Ltd., a publicly-traded Real Estate Investment Trust (REIT) headquartered in Fort Worth, Texas.
+Mr. Somers stayed on as General Counsel with Senterra until early 1998, when Crescent tapped him to serve as its first Regional Counsel in Houston.
+In 1999, he was promoted to Asset Management Counsel for Crescent’s entire portfolio, at which time he was transferred to the company’s home office in Fort Worth.
+In October 2000, he was promoted to Vice President and Asset Management Counsel for Crescent.

 During his tenure at Crescent, Mr. Somers managed and delivered a broad array of operational, leasing and legal services furnished to Crescent’s portfolio of Class A office properties located in Texas, Colorado, Florida, Washington, Georgia, Arizona and California, including the development, implementation and monitoring of operational procedures for the approval, execution and distribution of leases, consents, contracts and other agreements.

 From January 2008 until he joined Culhane Meadows, Mr. Somers was a partner at Phillips & Reiter, PLLC.
-He is admitted to practice law in both Texas and California (currently inactive).
+He is admitted to practice law in Texas.